Frequently Asked Questions

 What are the requirements for admission?

-Each Grad Department has its own set of admission requirements so you should contact the Department to determine exactly what that Department requires.
-(Much of this information can be found in the Departmental listings on the UH Web page). - In addition to securing a sponsor you will need three letters of recommendation supporting your application to the EECB program.
-In addition to whatever departmental admission requirements, the EECB program requires that each applicant have an EECB faculty member as a sponsor.
+Each Graduate Program (Department) has its own set of admission requirements so you should contact the Department to determine exactly what that Department requires.
+(Much of this information can be found in the Departmental listings on the UH Web site).
+In addition, to be admitted to EECB the program you need to identify an EECB faculty member as a sponsor, and submit a letter explaining why you want to join EECB (for more information see the link to Admission Information at the top of this page).

 If I need a sponsor how do I find that person?